Is it time for investors to go for gold?

 It had been a pleasant 2016 for gold investors until August.
 After a steep climb from around $1050 to $1360, the price of the precious metal started to fall and by December was back at around $1130.

 For gold bugs this was a chance to top up their holdings.
-Since then gold has been on the rise once again and back at $1259 (source: Bloomberg, 27 March 2017).
+Since then gold has been on the rise once again and at the time of writing is back at $1259 (source: Bloomberg, 27 March 2017).

 James Luke, Fund Manager, Commodities: